Apophenic/PoemGenerator/README.md

 gramtest to serve my purpose.
 See the changes [here](https://github.com/Apophenic/gramtest).

 Once that was squared away, all that was needed was to create a basic program that converted the rules list into a BNF grammar formatted file and interfaced with my custom gramtest branch.
-That took a whooping 30 minutes to accomplish.
+That took a whole 30 minutes to accomplish.

-Compared to the former approach, this seemed like it would be the most scalable.
-You have an enormous (potentially too enormous) amount of potential for working with the grammar because the rules have been parsed with ANTLR, rather than just having them sitting haphazardly in a hashmap.
+Compared to the former approach, this seemed like it would be the most scalable solution.
+You have an enormous amount of potential for working with the grammar because the rules have been parsed with ANTLR, rather than just having them sitting haphazardly in a hashmap.

 The only change I would consider making would be in how I handle parsing the tokens in #generateBNF().
-I took the "easy way" out by using \s and \n as the delimiter and used basic string manipulation.
-An arguably more thorough way to convert the file would be recognizing tokens by using regular expressions.
+I took the "easy way" out by using \s and \n as the delimiters along with basic string manipulation.
+An arguably more thorough way to convert the file would be separating tokens by using regular expressions.
 I decided against this, as having only one example rules.txt made it impossible to extrapolate good regexps (and would have been overkill).

 # Usage
 Download the project and execute __run.bat__.

-Command line operation:
+If you prefer command line operation:
 ~~~ shell
 java -jar "../PoemGenerator.jar" -in "../rules.txt"
 ~~~